huyoniichannuwu/Zenless-Zone-Zero-Banner/README.md

 ## 💾 Data Persistence
 * **LocalStorage:** The `pity` count and `guarantee` (boolean) status are saved to the browser.
-* This ensures your pull history is preserved even if you refresh or close the page.
+* This saves your pull history is preserved even if you refresh or close the page.

 ## 🔊 Audio & Visuals
 * **Sound Effects:** Distinct sounds for Clicking, S-Rank reveal, Winning 50/50 (chiu.mp3), and Losing 50/50 (sad.mp3).
 * **Click-to-Reveal:** S-Rank results are initially hidden ("S-Rankkkk!").
 The user must click the text to reveal the character and trigger the win/loss sound.